 Financial Statement Preparation.
 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America (GAAP) requires management to make estimates and assumptions that affect the reported amounts and the disclosure of contingent amounts in our consolidated financial statements and the accompanying notes.
-Examples of our significant accounting estimates and policies that may involve a higher degree of judgment and complexity than others include: the estimation of sales-based royalty revenues; determining the appropriate accounting for the settlement agreement and new global patent license agreement with Huawei; the impairment of non-marketable investments; the valuation of inventories; the impairment of goodwill and long-lived assets; the recognition, measurement and disclosure of loss contingencies related to legal and regulatory proceedings; and the calculation of our income tax provision, including the recognition and measurement of uncertain tax positions.
+Examples of our significant accounting estimates and policies that may involve a higher degree of judgment and complexity than others include: the estimation of sales-based royalty revenues; the impairment of non-marketable equity investments; the valuation of inventories; the impairment of goodwill and long-lived assets; the recognition, measurement and disclosure of loss contingencies related to legal and regulatory proceedings; and the calculation of our income tax provision, including the recognition and measurement of uncertain tax positions.
 Actual results could differ from those estimates.
 Certain prior year amounts have been reclassified to conform to the current year presentation.

 Fiscal Year.
 We operate and report using a 52-53 week fiscal year ending on the last Sunday in September.
-The fiscal year ended September 27, 2020 and September 29, 2019 each included 52 weeks.
-The fiscal years ended September 30, 2018 included 53 weeks.
+The fiscal years ended September 26, 2021, September 27, 2020 and September 29, 2019 each included 52 weeks.